April 24th, 2022, R/V Marion Dufresne, Mozambique Channel

 Satellite altimetry allows us to visualize these structures, by measuring the height of the ocean surface.
 The eddies are distinguished into cyclonic eddies, forming negative anomalies in the height of the water column (troughs) and anticyclonic eddies, forming positive anomalies in the height of the water column (humps).
 On a global scale, there are the same number of cyclonic and anticyclonic eddies, which will generally propagate westward.

 Mesoscale eddies can explain much of the variability observed in the ocean.
-They are said to be non-linear: they trap tracers or passive organisms (e.g. phytoplankton) which are then transported horizontally over large distances (several thousand km).
+They are said to be non-linear: they trap tracers or passive organisms (e.g. phytoplankton) which are then advected horizontally over large distances (several thousand km).

 Eddies are also associated with vertical dynamics.
 Anticyclones make a shallowing of isopycnals (lines of equal density), indicating that denser water rises to the surface, while anticyclones are associated with the opposite phenomenon.
 This leads to upwellings and downwellings of water masses respectively.